jakewvincent/texmagic.nvim/README.md

 -- Run setup and specify two custom build engines require('texmagic').setup{
     engines = {
-        pdflatex = {    -- This has the same name as a default engine but will be preferred executable = "latexmk",
+        pdflatex = {    -- This has the same name as a default engine but would -- be preferred over the same-name default if defined executable = "latexmk",
             args = {
                 "-pdflatex",